FreedomBen/breakout71/Help.md

 However, whenever it should increase, it has 50% chance of staying the same.
 If you pick it a second time, the effect is more pronounced : the combo keeps 66% of its value on reset, but only grows 33% of the time.
 If you have many perks that grow the combo every time a brick breaks, then it will still grow every time just slower.

-# Longer runs

-The default run lasts 7 levels.
-The selection process is to pick those levels at random, then sort them (more or less) by number of bricks present, so that runs start with smaller levels and the bigger ones are left for the end.
-You can extend the run by picking up to three times the "+1 level" upgrade.

-"Sturdy bricks" and "Respawn" can also extend the game time significantly.

 # Aiming

 What decides how the ball flies away is only the position of the puck hit.
 If the ball hits the puck dead center, it will